peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.vec3scale(a, scalar)

 Multiplies each element of a 3-element vector by a factor.
-Returns a new vector that will point in the same direction but with its length multiplied by the given factor.
+Returns a new vector that is parallel to the old vector but with its length multiplied by the given factor.
+If the factor is positive, the vector will point in the same direction; if negative, in the opposite direction; if zero, the vector's components will all be 0.

 #### Parameters